lucaspwo/Arduino_Projetos/libraries/MFRC522/README.rst

   #.
 Animal RFID tags are not supported.
 They use a different frequency (125 kHz).
   #.
 Hardware may be corrupted, most products are from china and sometimes the quality is really poor.
 Contact your seller.
   #.
 Newer versions of Mifare cards like DESFire/Ultralight maybe not work according to missing authentification, see `security`_ or different `protocol`_.
+  #.
+Some boards bought from chinese manufactures do not use the best components and this can affect the detection of different types of tag/card.
+In some of these boards, the L1 and L2 inductors do not have a high enough current so the signal generated is not enough to get Ultralight C and NTAG203 tags to work, replacing those with same inductance (2.2uH) but higher operating current inductors should make things work smoothly.
+Also, in some of those boards the  harmonic and matching circuit needs to be tuned, for this replace C4 and C5 with 33pf capacitors and you are all set.
+(Source: `Mikro Elektronika`_)

 * **My mobile phone doesn't recognize the MFRC522** or **my MFRC522 can't read data from other MFRC522**